newcastle-biostatistics/newcastle-biostatistics/content/authors/michael_grayling/_index.md

 ## Background

-I am a [Newcastle University Research Fellow](https://www.ncl.ac.uk/medicalsciences/research/career-development/fellowship/#overview) in Biostatistics.
-I have been at [Newcastle University](https://www.ncl.ac.uk/) since November 2018.
+I was a Newcastle University Research Fellow at [Newcastle University](https://www.ncl.ac.uk/) from 2018 to 2022.
 Prior to this I was a statistician at the [MRC Biostatistics Unit, University of Cambridge](https://www.mrc-bsu.cam.ac.uk/).

+I am now a principal statistician at Janssen.
+I remain an associate researcher at Newcastle University and supervise a number of PhD students in the BRG.

 I am interested in the design and analysis of clinical trials.
 My work has involved a mixture of developing novel statistical methodology for trials, comparing existing method performance, and collaborating on real trials.